Skip to content

 Q: Where do you see yourself in five years—still traveling or settling down?

-A: “Traveling, I have 2 speeds: stop and hyperactive.
+A: “Still traveling.
+I have 2 speeds: stop and hyperactive.
 Go to bed exhausted every day and you’ve done something.”

 Q: What state are you currently working at and how long have you been with Trustaff?